A High Edwardian Bolt Hole

 Following a tour of Spenser House, my guest and I returned to the hotel for tea and a pause before we dined in the Game Bird restaurant.
 With space at a premium, the restaurant shares the main hotel thoroughfare through to the bar and courtyard with the small drawing room offering a comfortable perch for a spot of people watching.
 The Game Bird is luxuriously furnished with plush velvet banquettes, original Edwardian panelling on the walls and an elegant centrally-placed small bar should you decide to enjoy a pre-prandial drink.

 Perusing the menu, the Game Bird – as its name suggests – focuses on British game, fish and meat.
 Carved smoked salmon from the trolley is a restaurant tradition.
 Over a glass of 2013 Argentinian Malbec, I alighted on the dressed crab whilst my guest decided on the vegetarian menu and opted to start with Isle of Wight tomato with toasted almonds and dill.
 My crab meat was pre-mixed with mayonnaise and dressed with a small amount of grated boiled egg, this meant the delicate flavour of fresh crab was diluted.
 Whilst grated boiled egg is one of the traditional manners of serving dressed crab, personally I am not a fan; crab meat needs to stand alone with minimal support.
-My guest’s tomatoes were juicy but she felt it needed something more than just dill to give the dish bite; we also noted the excess juices in the dish made for a somewhat slushy dish rather than a crisp, well-dressed salad.
+My guest’s tomatoes were juicy but she felt it needed something more than just dill to give the dish bite; excess juices in the dish made for a somewhat slushy dish rather than a crisp, well-dressed salad.

 Retiring to our room, my guest and I enjoyed a comfortable night’s sleep.
 The room was dark, the curtains efficiently allowing no light pollution in to disturb us.
 The beds were softer than I am used to, despite this I found them supportive.
 Descending to the Game Bird again for breakfast, we were confronted with a comprehensive buffet selection of pastries, cereals, mueslis, hams and cheeses.
 The English breakfast in inclusive in the room rate and the bacon I can report is quite delicious.
 Due to the restaurant’s size, it is a relaxing way to begin the day – reinforcing its reputation as a discreet hideaway for working breakfasts, I noted Mayfair finance getting down to business on several tables around us.

 You don’t come to the Stafford for celeb glamour and ostentation; this is a discreet establishment for those who are looking for unstated English charm, excellent service and comfort.
-On this occasion, I can’t escape the slight sense of being underwhelmed by the Game Bird restaurant, but the rooms are good and the American Bar remains legendary and one of the best hotel bars in London.
+On this occasion, I can’t escape the sense of being underwhelmed by the Game Bird restaurant, but the rooms are good and the American Bar remains legendary and one of the best hotel bars in London.